Apply to this program through a central application. Review the sections below before you begin.

 Admission requirements for the Accelerated Master's option

-- Completion of 60 or more undergraduate credit hours in a degree program of Computer Science or closely related field such as Math or Physics, and an overall GPA of 3.25 or better.
+- Completion of 60 or more undergraduate credit hours in a degree program of Computer Science or closely related field such as Math or Physics.

 - Acceptance of the applicant by the graduate faculty in Computer Science under the accelerated masters option.